Oink70/VerusPayInstallScripts/README.md

-# Server, LAMP, and Wallet Setup and Configuration Instructions
+# VerusPay Installer - Server, LAMP, and Wallet Setup and Configuration Instructions

 What this guide and accompanying scripts will do: